cssanimation/css-animation-101/README.md

 Find more including free tutorials and other courses at [CSSAnimation.rocks](https://cssanimation.rocks).

+## More CSS Animation stuff

+I have a great [video course on CSS Animation](http://courses.cssanimation.rocks/p/level-up/) you should totally check out.
+It's a practical guide to building and animating all sorts of parts of a landing page.

+I also send out a free weekly [CSS Animation newsletter](https://cssanimation.rocks/weekly/).
+Sign up and get an email of cool inspiration in your inbox each week.

+Lastly, if you want to help me with the above, consider [being a CSS Animation patreon](https://www.patreon.com/cssanimation).
+I've been running the newsletter for approaching 3 years and will continue to do so thanks to the support of people like you!

 ## Technical details

 This book is generated with [Pandoc book template](https://github.com/wikiti/pandoc-book-template).